learn-co-curriculum/reading-ios-variables-and-data-types/README.md

 We'll cover in detail the distinction between objects and primitives in a later topic on Object-Oriented-Programming.
 For now, just recognize that objects hold values and can change them through behaviors called "methods", while primitives just hold a value.
 Because of this, primitives **do not** employ the `*` in the their declaration syntax.

-**Note:** *Entering* `NSInteger *` *will cause the compiler to generate an* `invalid integer to pointer conversion` *warning.
+**Note:** *Assigning an integer to a variable of type* `NSInteger *` *will cause the compiler to generate an* `Incompatible integer to pointer conversion` *warning.
 The same goes for declaring any of the data types.
 This syntax does serve a purpose so the language permits it, but your application won't do what you expect.*

 While you can reference the complete list of [Foundation Data Types](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Miscellaneous/Foundation_DataTypes/index.html#//apple_ref/doc/c_ref/NSTimeInterval) here, the primitives with which you'll interact the most are: